 And in the case of a divorce, a judge has to determine the future of the companion animal based on its well-being.
 It can’t be randomly transferred to a shelter or separated from the family.

 Approximately 100,000 couples divorce every year in Spain and almost a third of them would own a pet, according to El Pais.

 In October, a Madrid judge gave joint custody of a dog to an unmarried couple who sought a court ruling on whom the pet should stay with after they separated.
 The dog spends a month with each of them and both are legally responsible.

-Previously, the custody was more likely determined by whoever was considered as the owner, having bought or registered the pet.
+Previously, the custody was more likely determined by whoever was considered the owner, having bought or registered the pet.

-A partner that can demonstrate financial solvency or who has been granted custody of their children would have better chance of securing custody of any pets because there is a special bond between children and animals, said lawyer Lola Garcia from the firm Rights&Animals.
+A partner that can demonstrate financial solvency or who has been granted custody of their children would have a better chance of securing custody of any pets because there is a special bond between children and animals, said lawyer Lola Garcia from the firm Rights&Animals.